-Students to be Served: Location(s):

-(Select from All, Students with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans):

-Students with Disabilities All Schools

-Select from New, Modified, or Select from New, Modified, or Select from New, Modified, or Unchanged for 2017-18 Unchanged for 2018-19 Unchanged for 2019-20 Unchanged Modified New

-2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Continue to monitor progress in math and reading on STAR Enterprise assessments.
-[Continue to monitor progress and adjust instruction in math and reading on STAR Enterprise assessments.
+Students to be Served: Location(s): (Select from All, Students with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans): Students with Disabilities Students with Disabilities All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Mo Unchanged for 2018 • Select from New, Modified, or Unchanged for 2019-20 Unchanged Modified New 2017-18 Actions/Services 2018-19 Actions/ Services 2019-20 Actions/Services Continue to monitor progress in math and reading on STAR Enterprise assessments.
+[Continue to mon adjust instruction reading on STAR assessments.
 Hold regular meetings between Director of Curriculum, Ed Specialist and Supervisory Teacher to review curricular modifications for individual SPED students.